-- · Shaping their practice intentionally; - Sharing learning and research with colleagues; - Contributing to the development of a more effective profession.
+- Shaping their contextual practice intentionally; - Sharing learning and research with colleagues: - Contributing to the development of a more effective profession..

 The DMin is a hybrid program, combining face to face intensives with online learning.
-Students must take significant responsibility for pacing their work and are expected to initiate contact with advisors, consultants and other faculty members throughout their course of study.
+Students must take significant responsibility for pacing their work and are expected to initiate contact with advisors, supervisors, other faculty members, and writing coaches throughout their course of study.